Digilent/Genesys-ZU/README.md

-Genesys ZU-3EG Base Demo
+Genesys ZU-3EG Hello World Demo
 ==========================

 Description
 -----------
-This repository contains the Base Demo for the Genesys ZU-3EG.
+This repository contains the Hello World Demo for the Genesys ZU-3EG.
 It is a simple demo that configures the Zynq Ultrascale+ MPSoc with the given board file, and outputs "Hello World" on the serial terminal.
 For receiving the message, an MicroUSB cable needs to be connected between the computer and the USB/PROG port.

 Requirements
 ------------